silverstripe/cwp/docs/en/content_administration/text_editor_options.md

 text and then clicking on them you will be able to enter in a citation or abbreviation explanation.
 Type the explanation in the "Title" field and click on "Insert" - when the user hovers over the text on the website they will get a small popup displaying the text you entered.
-There will usually be an indication to the user that this information is available, this will depend on the way your development agency has built your site.
+There will usually be an indication to the user that this information is available, dependent on the way your development agency has built your site.

 ## Insert and delete